 Each of these programs is intentionally designed to help you find optimal success in acclimating to the Davidson community.

 Available Pre-orientation Programs

 Outdoor Odyssey is a unique opportunity to get to know your fellow students before arriving on campus in August.
 Experience Davidson's values of community, responsibility, and service while taking part in outdoor activities such as rock climbing, paddling, backpacking, hiking and rafting.
 There are multiple sessions to choose from and financial aid is available for each one.

 Bonner Scholars apply and are selected in the spring/early summer prior to entering Davidson.
 Those students will participate in an orientation prior to New Student Orientation.
-The Bonner session begins on Tuesday evening and concludes on Wednesday evening.
 Students, as well as interested family members, participate in activities designed to learn more about the Bonner Scholars Program nationally and at Davidson.
 Participants also spend time exploring the community, getting to know each other and learning about campus resources.